- Location: Between Transylvania and Wallachia in Brasov, Romania

 Changes went on through the 16th century.
 The wax-paper windows were replaced with glass.
 Prince Gabriel Bethlen initiated a large number of changes including the addition of another rectangular tower and two square towers.
 The Romanian style of architecture was clearly manifest in the observatory tower built-in 1622.
 One of the major changes to be brought about between 1920 and1930 was the final blocking of the fire windows – rectangular openings in the towers so typical of Romanian castle architecture – and turning them into windows.
 Towers with stairs were added, leading visitors to the fourth floor.

 The museum of Bran Castle

-Ceramics and Silverware: The grand Italian amphora from the 18th century, the brilliantly colored German Meissen china stature representing a cock on a sheaf of wheat, just about to flight, adds a touch of vividness to the scenario.
-Equally fascinating the is the 18th century China tray and the manually painted faience plate from 19th century Spain are part of the ceramics collection of the castle.
-Silver votive light, bowl of sweets, cult pots and an oriental perfume recipient from the 20th century complete the silverware collection.
+Ceramics and Silverware: The grand Italian amphora from the 18th century, the brilliantly colored German Meissen china statue representing a cock on a sheaf of wheat, just about to fly, adds a touch of vividness to the scenario.
+Equally fascinating is the 18th century China tray and the manually painted faience plate from 19th century Spain is part of the ceramics collection of the castle.
+Silver votive light, a bowl of sweets, cult pots and an oriental perfume recipient from the 20th century complete the silverware collection.